bgantzler/ember-yeti-table2/README.md

     You should have the data to calculate these yourself pageNumber will not be minned if greater than number of pages pageEnd will not be minned if greater than totalRows

+# Data must be tracked
+before the computed was built dynamically to look at data and its properties.
+With glimmer, the data must be marked accordingly with tracked or a notifyPropertyChange is issued

+# ignoreDataChanges
+How to implement?